Take a Guided Walk Through History

 Tour Overview

-Extended walking tour: After the Chapel, walk (or drive a few blocks to meet the group) and join your docent on an outdoor stroll (approximately 60 min) through Mare Island history, including stops at the Foundation's other landmarks: The Admiral’s Mansion and the USS Vallejo Submarine Sail memorial.
-Along the way, see “Captain’s Row,” the lushness and incredible tree collection (and bunkers!) of Alden Park, the original Admin Building, the original Pipe Shop, the launching of the USS California, the dry docks…The stories of the Island are brought to life.
+After a complete tour of the interior of St. Peter's Chapel, your Docent will lead you on an outdoor stroll (approximately 45-60 min) through Mare Island history, including stops at: The Admiral’s Mansion, Alden Park, and the Historic Core with the USS Vallejo Submarine Sail memorial, the Building Ways and Dry Dock 1.
+Along the way, learn about “Captain’s Row,” the lushness and incredible tree collection (and bunkers!) of Alden Park, the original Admin Building, the original Pipe Shop, the launching of the USS California, and more.
+The many stories of the Island will be brought to life!

 Stop #1